 Cardiogenic shock is when the heart has been damaged so much that it is unable to supply enough blood to the organs of the body.

-Cardiogenic shock occurs whenever the heart is unable to pump as much blood as the body needs.
+Cardiogenic shock occurs when the heart is unable to pump as much blood as the body needs.

 The most common causes are serious heart complications.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include: